 Renamed the Wolverine in 1905, the ship was finally decommissioned in 1923.
 The Erie Maritime Museum features many artifacts from the ship including its bell and steering wheel.

 As interesting as the inside of the museum is, however, the highlight is the reconstructed USS Niagara that ports just outside of the museum.
 When it’s docked, the Niagara is open for guided tours, which are included in the price of admission.
 Tours last roughly 30-45 minutes and allow visitors to understand this recreated ship.

 While the ship has almost no original parts, it is a faithful reproduction and is worth touring.
-The staff are very knowledgable about the boats history, and it’s fascinating to learn more about what life was like in America’s Navy during the War of 1812.
+The staff is very knowledgable about the boat’s history, and it’s fascinating to learn more about what life was like in America’s Navy during the War of 1812.

 Unfortunately, the US Brig Niagara isn’t always in port.
 As the flagship of the Commonwealth of Pennsylvania, the Niagara is a working ship that sails to ports around the lake as an ambassador for the state.

 While this offers a great chance for others to view the ship, it does decrease the value of the museum.
 Therefore, I would recommend making sure to check the ship’s schedule before planning a visit to the museum (The ships most current schedule can be found here).